geo-arbitrage digital nomad finance cost of living arbitrage

 The FIRE + Geo-Arbitrage Combo

-Traditional FIRE calculators assume you live in one place.
-They calculate your savings rate, project investment growth, and give you a date.
-But they miss the single most impactful variable for remote workers: where you live.
+Most FIRE calculators assume you never move.
+They take your savings rate, project some growth, and hand you a date.
+They ignore the one variable a remote worker can change almost overnight: where you live.

 Best Cities for Geo-Arbitrage